delphinus/vim-auto-cursorline/README.md

 ## What's this?

-This plugin manages the `'cursorline'` option to show / hide it according to necessity.
-It shows / hides cursorline in these cases below.
+This plugin manages the `'cursorline'` option to show only when you need.
+It shows / hides in these cases below.

 ### show

 * opening buffers
-* moving into the window
+* moving into another window
 * holding the cursor in a certain wait (customizable)

 ### hide

-* moving the cursor inside the window
+* moving the cursor

 ## Why is this plugin needed?

-The cursorline option takes a bit heavy CPU usage.
-It slows the cursor moving vertically.
-In addition, you need cursorline only when you are missing the cursor.
+The cursorline option takes heavy CPU usage and makes the cursor move slowly.
+In addition, you should need cursorline only when you are missing the cursor.
 Hiding cursorline should make it easy to read characters on the line.

 ##  Install